-- Remove the Dynamic File Services Storage Rights group from the Domain Admins group, and give only the specific rights needed to the Dynamic File Services Storage Rights group. - Delete the Dynamic File Services Storage Rights group, and add only the specific rights needed directly to the NDFS-servername proxy user.
-Then give the NDFS-servername user share-level rights or the NTFS security rights to the remote share used as the secondary path.
+- Remove the Dynamic File Services Storage Rights group from the Domain Admins group, and give only the specific rights needed to the Dynamic File Services Storage Rights group.
+Then give the group share-level rights or the NTFS security rights to the share used for the primary path and the share used for the secondary path. - Delete the Dynamic File Services Storage Rights group, and add only the specific rights needed directly to the NDFS-servername proxy user.
+Then give the NDFS-servername user share-level rights or the NTFS security rights to the share used for the primary path and the share used for the secondary path.